 Interwoven into the fabric of many actors’ lives, like Hawke, are the threads of hidden talents and passions outside the ordinary mirage of their on-screen performances.

-With all this in mind, it’s not so impossible anymore to imagine Ethan Hawke, the celebrated actor, deeply lost in a melody, playing soulful notes from a trumpet.
+With all this in mind, it’s not impossible anymore to imagine Ethan Hawke, the celebrated actor, deeply lost in a melody, playing soulful notes from a trumpet.

 Ethan Hawke’s Passion For Music

-His interest in music, particularly jazz, seeps into his performances and choices in roles, however, his engagements with music can be easily trailed back to his portrayal of the legendary jazz musician Chet Baker in the film “Born to Be Blue” (2015).
+His interest in music, particularly jazz, seeps into his performances and choices in roles.
+However, his engagement with music can be easily traced back to his portrayal of the legendary jazz musician Chet Baker in the film Born to Be Blue (2015).

-Most recently, in the film “Raymond & Ray” (2022), Hawke’s love for music, especially jazz, is once more evidently displayed.
-This production shells out respect for his history with jazz and passion for music.
+Most recently, in the film Raymond & Ray (2022), Hawke’s love for music, especially jazz, is once more evidently displayed.

 In his words,